Dabur

 Dabur Ltd is an Indian multinational consumer goods company, founded by S. K. Burman and headquartered in Ghaziabad.
-It manufactures Ayurvedic medicine and natural consumer products, and is one of the largest fast-moving consumer goods (FMCG) companies in India.
+It manufactures Ayurvedic products and fast-moving consumer goods.
 Dabur derives around 60% of its revenue from the consumer care business, 11% from the food business and remaining from the international business unit.

 History

-Dabur was founded in Kolkata by Dr. S. K. Burman in 1884.
-Burman's family had migrated from Punjab to Kolkata and are Punjabi Khatris by origin.
-In the mid-1880s, as an Ayurvedic practitioner in Kolkata, he formulated Ayurvedic medicines for diseases like cholera, constipation and malaria.
+Dabur was founded in Kolkata by Ayurvedic practitioner S. K. Burman in 1884.
+In the mid-1880s, he formulated Ayurvedic medicines for diseases like cholera, constipation and malaria.
 As a qualified physician, he went on to sell his medicines in Bengal on a bicycle.
 His patients started referring him and his medicines as "Dabur", a portmanteau of the words daktar (doctor) and Burman.
 He later went on to mass-produce his Ayurvedic formulations.

 C.L.
 Burman, set up Dabur's first R&D unit.
 Later, his grandson, G.C Burman was gherao-ed by his own workers during a labor unrest in Kolkata.
 Due to the unpleasant situation, G.C Burman decided to move the factory to Delhi, where his brothers later relocated.
 In Delhi, the business thrived and the company soon became headquartered there.
 In the words of business historian Sonu Bhasin "Calcutta's loss was Delhi's gain."

-The current chairman, Dr. Anand Burman, and vice-chairman Amit Burman, are part of the fifth generation of the family.
-They were among the first business families in India to separate ownership from management, when they handed over the management of the company to professionals in 1998.

-In 1997, Dabur set up a wholly-owned consumer goods subsidiary called Dabur Foods under which it launched its fruit juice brand called Real.
+In 1997, Dabur set up a wholly owned consumer goods subsidiary called Dabur Foods under which it launched its fruit juice brand called Real.

+In 1998, Dabur separated ownership from management, when they handed over the management of the company to professionals.

+Dabur demerged its pharma business in 2003 and hived it off into a separate company, Dabur Pharma.
+German company Fresenius bought a 73% stake in Dabur Pharma for ₹872 crore in 2008.

+In 2005, Dabur acquired three Balsara group companies, gaining control of brands such as Babool, Promise, Meswak, Odonil, Odomos, Odopic, and Sani Fresh.

+In 2009, Dabur completed the acquisition of a majority stake in female skincare products company Fem Care Pharma for ₹270 crore and later merged the company into itself.

 In 2022, Dabur acquired a 51% stake in the Indian spices company Badshah Masala for ₹588 crore.

-Pharma and healthcare

-Dabur demerged its pharma business in 2003 and hived it off into a separate company, Dabur Pharma Ltd. German company Fresenius SE bought a 73.27% equity share in Dabur Pharma in June 2008 at ₹76.50 a share.

-Dabur International, a fully owned subsidiary of Dabur India formerly held shares in the UAE-based Weikfield International, which it sold in June 2012.
+In November 2024, Dabur acquired a 51% stake in Sesa Care, an Indian haircare company for an enterprise value of ₹315-325 crore.